 You’re adding extra options to your products but you only want to show them when certain conditions are met.
 For instance, customers can enter text to be engraved on your products – but only if they’ve selected a checkbox first.
 Or – some options are available only for certain product variations.
-This article will show you how to use the WooCommerce Product Add-Ons Ultimate plugin to create conditional product options.
+This article will show you how to use the WooCommerce Product Add-Ons Ultimate plugin to create conditional product add-ons.

-Everything you need to know about WooCommerce conditional product options
+Everything you need to know about WooCommerce conditional product options and add-ons

 We’ll look at how you can apply conditional logic to enhance your product options, with several examples of how this might apply in real life.
 The examples will include:

 - An online jewellery store that offers optional engraving